The Intellectual Property Review: United Kingdom

 A plant variety right entitles the holder to prevent anyone from producing or reproducing, conditioning for the purpose of propagation, offering for sale, selling, exporting, importing or stocking for any of those purposes, the qualifying variety.
 The term of protection is 30 years from the date of grant (for potatoes, trees and vines); or 25 years from the date of grant (all other cases).
-Protection is available for the UK (from the UK Plant Variety Rights Office) or for the EU (from the Community Plant Variety Office).
-At the time of writing (March 2020), the UK is no longer a member of the EU but remains, for the duration of the 'transition period', within the Community Plant Variety Rights regime.
-Plant variety rights protection covering the UK therefore remains available under the Community regime.
+Protection is available for the UK from the UK Plant Variety Rights Office.

 Patent infringement – Actavis v.
 Eli Lilly

 In a landmark judgment, Actavis v.
-Eli Lilly,3 the UK Supreme Court swept aside decades of jurisprudence on the assessment of the tort of patent infringement and introduced a doctrine of equivalents in the United Kingdom.
-The case law since has developed the law in this area and considered the impact of the new approach on other areas of patent law.
+Eli Lilly,3 the UK Supreme Court swept aside decades of jurisprudence on the assessment of the tort of patent infringement and introduced a doctrine of equivalents in the UK.
+The case law since has developed the law in this area and has considered the impact of the new approach on other areas of patent law.
 Notable judgments include Icescape v.
 Ice-World,4 Regen v.
-Estar,5 Garmin v.
-Koninklijke Philips6 and IPCom v.
-Vodafone.7
+Estar,5 Evalve v.
+Edwards6 and Akebia v.
+Fibrogen7.

 Standards essential patents and fair, reasonable and non-discriminatory terms

 In Unwired Planet v.
 Huawei,8 the High Court of England and Wales (Patents Court), having determined that patents owned by Unwired Planet were valid, infringed by Huawei and essential to the 3GPP telecommunications standard, determined licence terms that were 'fair, reasonable and non-discriminatory' (FRAND) between the parties.
-Although only selected UK patents were found valid and infringed, the FRAND licence determined was a global, portfolio licence.
+Although only selected UK patents were found valid and infringed, the FRAND licence determined was a global portfolio licence.
 This was the first time a global portfolio licence had been determined by a court worldwide.
-Since Huawei had not been prepared to take a licence on terms found by the court to be FRAND, the High Court also developed new injunctive relief – a FRAND injunction, which would be discharged if Huawei entered into the FRAND licence, and with the parties having liberty to apply to the Court regarding the injunction at the end of the licence term (in 2020, while the patents found valid, infringed and essential would be in force until 2028).
-In 2018, the Court of Appeal confirmed the approach taken by the High Court.9 At the time of writing, the judgment of the Supreme Court, following a further instance of appeal, is awaited.
+Since Huawei had not been prepared to take a licence on terms found by the court to be FRAND, the High Court also developed new injunctive relief: a FRAND injunction, which would be discharged if Huawei entered into the FRAND licence, and with the parties having liberty to apply to the court regarding the injunction at the end of the licence term (in 2020, while the patents found valid, infringed and essential would be in force until 2028).
+In 2020, the Supreme Court confirmed the approach taken by the High Court.9

 Dosage regimen patents